 When is all-on-four teeth NOT a good option?

-Despite its many benefits, all-on-four teeth is not always your best option.
-Sometimes it's better to save your own teeth, wear dentures, or receive full mouth dental implants instead.
-Here are some scenarios where all-on-4 dental implants may not be the best solution:
+Despite its numerous benefits, all-on-four teeth is not always your best option.
+Sometimes it's better to invest in crowns and root canals to save your remaining teeth and fill in the gaps with dental implants.
+Some prefer to save their money and go for dentures.
+Some patients decide to go for snap-on-dentures or full mouth dental implants instead.
+Here are a few scenarios where all-on-four treatment may not be the best option for you:

-(1) You still have plenty of healthy teeth
+You have plenty of healthy teeth left in your mouth

-Not every denture wearer dislikes wearing false teeth.
-Some denture wearers do extremely well with their false teeth and don’t mind wearing them at all.
-These people talk, eat, and function with their dentures as if they had natural teeth and you wouldn't know it unless they told you.
-Investing in all-on-four teeth doesn't make a whole lot of sense for those who are content with their dentures.
+Not every denture wearer dislikes their dentures.
+There are some denture wearers who do extremely well with their false teeth.
+They talk, eat, and function as if they had their own natural teeth.
+In fact, you wouldn't even know that they're wearing dentures unless they told you so.
+For these people, investing in all-on-four teeth doesn't make a whole lot of sense.
+Go purchase a new car instead!

 Sadly, if you are toothless and penniless, all-on-four teeth are simply out of the question.
 All-on-four teeth start at somewhere in the low $10,000 range and go up to $40,000.
 By the way, this is the price per arch which means top or bottom teeth.
 As you can see, all-on-four teeth are by no means inexpensive.
 If you can't quite afford all-on-four teeth, but you still want some sort of implant treatment, you might want to consider implant-denture dentures.
 By placing just a few implant posts, you can stabilize your dentures for a better fit.
 Implant-supported dentures secure your false teeth without having to spend a fortune.